gamefuldev/website/content/_index.md

 title: Gameful
 ---

-## Finding fun
+## Welcome friends!

-Welcome to the gameful website, we are a remote indie studio who builds fun experiences.
+We are Gameful, a remote indie studio building fun experiences.
+Thanks for checking out our website.

+To learn more about us, [click here](/about).

+To learn about our current projects, [click here](/projects).